-Our CoP3 assessments include one visit to the client’s home, an assessment, travel, reading time and the competition of Part B of the CoP3 form.
+Our CoP3 Capacity Assessments include one visit to the client’s home, an assessment, travel, reading time and the competition of Part B of the CoP3 form.

-Depending on the decision being assessed the assessment is either covered by the Mental Capacity Act (2005) and the two-stage test or another legal test such as Dunhill v Burgin (2014).
+Depending on the decision being assessed, the assessment is either covered by the Mental Capacity Act (2005) and the two-stage test or another legal test such as Dunhill v Burgin (2014).

 Contact us and we will provide a copy of our bespoke referral form which helps lay out what information we need from you.